AmirAhmedShaaban/AmirAhmedShaaban/README.md

 > “Elegance emerges not from abundance, but from deliberate subtraction.”

-I perceive code as a linguistic system governed by logic — each abstraction must **earn its necessity**.
+I treat programming as a disciplined form of thought —
-An elegant codebase is one whose internal relations are consistent, minimal, and meaningful.
+each abstraction must **justify its existence** within the system’s internal logic.
-I seek the point where **mathematical precision** meets **aesthetic coherence**.
+A well-structured codebase resembles a philosophical argument: coherent, necessary, and complete.

 ---

 ### 🌐 Portfolio

-You can explore my projects, experiments, and design studies here:
+Visit my portfolio for selected works and experiments:
 👉 **[amirshaaban.netlify.app](https://amirshaaban.netlify.app)**

 ---